|

 We know you may have questions or worries about your Medi-Cal coverage during this time.
 Learn more about your right to health care, common questions about Medi-Cal, and how SFHP can help you get the care you need.

-You can get the healthcare coverage and services you need regardless of your immigration status.
+Right now, you can still get the healthcare coverage and services you need regardless of your immigration status.

 No, we do not, unless required by law.
-California is a sanctuary state and San Francisco is a sanctuary city, which means by law, we limit cooperation with federal immigration enforcement.
-An example of when we would be required to cooperate is if we receive a request (warrant) from the federal courts signed by a judge.
+California is a sanctuary state and San Francisco is a sanctuary city.
+This means by law, we limit cooperation with federal immigration enforcement.
+An example of when we would be required to cooperate is if we get a request (warrant) from the federal courts, signed by a judge.

 No. You have the right to receive emergency services.

-California is a sanctuary state and San Francisco is a sanctuary city, we only cooperate when it is required by federal law.
-An example of when we would be required to cooperate is if we receive a request (warrant) from the federal courts signed by a judge.
+California is a sanctuary state and San Francisco is a sanctuary city.
+We only cooperate when it is required by federal law.
+An example of when we would be required to cooperate is if we get a request (warrant) from the federal courts, signed by a judge.

-We understand your concerns, right now, you can sign up for Medi-Cal and can get the care and services you need regardless of your immigration status.
+We understand your concerns.
+Right now, you can sign up for Medi-Cal and can get the care and services you need regardless of your immigration status.
+As of now, signing up for Medi-Cal will NOT affect your public charge status, unless you are getting nursing home or other long-term institutionalized care.

 No, they won’t.
 You can get the care you need regardless of your immigration status.